BENDIGO, AUSTRALIA: Saturday 27th August, 2022

 ABOUT YOUR TUTOR:

-Recent fight/movement directing credits include: An American in Paris (national tour), As You Like It (Melbourne Theatre Company), Because the Night (Malthouse Theatre), Berlin (MTC), Burn This (45 Downstairs), Punk Rock (45 Downstairs), Torch the Place (MTC); Anthem (Roslyn Packer Theatre), Cosi (MTC, Sydney Theatre Company); Cloudstreet (Malthouse Theatre); Storm Boy (MTC); The Violent Outburst That Lead Me To You (MTC): The Architect (MTC); The Lady in the Van (MTC); Il Viaggio a Reims (Opera Australia); Hungry Ghosts (MTC); Alice in Winterland’ (Rose Theatre Kingston, U.K.); Vivid White (MTC); Macbeth (MTC); Lohengrin (Melbourne Opera); Minnie and Liraz (MTC); Melbourne Talam (MTC); Lillith, the Jungle Girl (MTC); The Wind in the Willows (Rose Theatre Kingston); Straight White Men (MTC).
+Recent fight/movement directing credits include: The Return (Malthouse Theatre), An American in Paris (national tour), As You Like It (Melbourne Theatre Company), Because the Night (Malthouse Theatre), Berlin (MTC), Burn This (45 Downstairs), Punk Rock (45 Downstairs), Torch the Place (MTC); Anthem (Roslyn Packer Theatre), Cosi (MTC, Sydney Theatre Company); Cloudstreet (Malthouse Theatre); Storm Boy (MTC); The Violent Outburst That Lead Me To You (MTC): The Architect (MTC); The Lady in the Van (MTC); Il Viaggio a Reims (Opera Australia); Hungry Ghosts (MTC); Alice in Winterland’ (Rose Theatre Kingston, U.K.); Vivid White (MTC); Macbeth (MTC); Lohengrin (Melbourne Opera); Minnie and Liraz (MTC); Melbourne Talam (MTC); Lillith, the Jungle Girl (MTC); The Wind in the Willows (Rose Theatre Kingston); Straight White Men (MTC).

 Keep up to date with our latest training and casting opportunities: